-Angela Jae Chun is dedicated to bringing justice to those who have been harmed as result of the wrongful conduct of others.
-Since graduating California Western School of Law in 2006, she has had a multi-faceted practice representing plaintiffs in serious personal injury, products liability, employment, maritime and fire cases in both state and federal court.
+Angela Jae Chun is dedicated to bringing justice to those who have been harmed as a result of the wrongful conduct of others.
+Since graduating from California Western School of Law in 2006, she has had a multi-faceted practice representing plaintiffs in serious personal injury, products liability, employment, maritime and fire cases in both state and federal court.

 Prior to joining CaseyGerry, she gained valuable trial and complex litigation experience working as an associate at Tosdal, Smith, Steiner & Wax, a prominent plaintiffs’ employment and personal injury law firm.
 During that time, Chun tried five jury trials in both state and federal court representing individuals, teachers, and sheriffs in employment and personal injury matters, including a Federal Court Trial in Fair Labor Standards Act (FLSA) collective action for unpaid overtime.
-In this donning/doffing case she represented Riverside sheriffs required to work “off the clock” and unpaid for time spent donning/doffing equipment and gear before and after shifts.
+In this donning/doffing case, she represented Riverside sheriffs required to work “off the clock” and unpaid for time spent donning/doffing equipment and gear before and after shifts.
 The liability case was tried and won in Federal Court to a jury.
-She also handled numerous complex state wage and hour class actions, including cases in which she represented NASSCO shipyard workers and Ameripride linen truck drivers – handling both from case inception to settlement – working with class members, obtaining declarations in support of class certification, drafting motion for class certifications and notices to class members re class settlement and dealing directly with claims administrators to make sure class members got paid.
-All these cases resulted in seven figure awards.
+She also handled numerous complex state wage and hour class actions, including cases in which she represented NASSCO shipyard workers and Ameripride linen truck drivers – handling both from case inception to settlement – working with class members, obtaining declarations in support of class certification, drafting motions for class certifications and notices to class members re class settlement and dealing directly with claims administrators to make sure class members got paid.
+All of these cases resulted in seven-figure awards.

-Additionally, she worked closely with Tom Tosdal and Michael Feinberg on their successful representation of families and businesses in the 2007 San Diego power line fire cases against utility company SDG&E. She spent hundreds of hours working with the families who lost their homes, businesses and all their personal belongings to ensure that they received full and fair compensation for their losses.
+Additionally, she worked closely with Tom Tosdal and Michael Feinberg on their successful representation of families and businesses in the 2007 San Diego power line fire cases against utility company SDG&E. She spent hundreds of hours working with the families who lost their homes, businesses, and all their personal belongings to ensure that they received full and fair compensation for their losses.
 She saw first-hand the harm and devastation suffered due to the negligent failure of SDG&E to safely and properly maintain its power lines.
 Through the collective efforts of a team of lawyers led by Tom Tosdal, SDG&E paid over $500 million to compensate the families and businesses for their losses.

 Chun has again teamed up with attorneys Tom Tosdal and Michael Feinberg to form Power Line Fire Lawyers – bringing in CaseyGerry to attain the highest quality of legal representation for those affected by the wine country fires.

-In her spare time, she enjoys yoga, boot camp, kickboxing and spending quality time with her husband Philip, daughters Ellie and Mia and their dog Margo.
+In her spare time, she enjoys yoga, boot camp, kickboxing, and spending quality time with her husband Philip, daughters Ellie and Mia, and their dog Margo.